 You may be tempted to walk around barefooted in those areas but you should be more careful and wear either slippers, shoes or socks to keep your feet from coming in contact with such surfaces.

-Do all of the above as a daily routine for at least a month and you can expect to see some noticeable results.
-Just keep repeating until your nail fungus is completely eradicated.
+Using sodium bentonite clay or Australian mud for toenail fungus or any of the above as a daily routine for at least a month can produce some noticeable results.
+Just keep repeating until your foot fungus is completely eradicated.

-However, if you have gone through all of the above mentioned home remedies and after a month, you still haven’t seen any improvement or it’s just not working at all.
+However, if you have gone through all of the above mentioned home remedies for toenail fungus and after a month, you still haven’t seen any improvement or it’s just not working at all.

 Then by this stage, there may be more to your condition than meets the eye and that you should seek professional help.
 It could be more of an internal problem and you may need to get to the root of it fast!